petermr/amilib/README.md

 # commands and subcommands

 `amilib` has an `argparse` dommand-set and 4 sub-command-sets.
-These exercise most of the functionality and are used by the commuity for many purposes.
+These exercise most of the functionality and are used by the community for many purposes.
 However it makes more sense to move some of the entry-points to `docanalysis` and this will occur gradually.

 ## top-level command